 I know no one or company is perfect.

 And that errors often come at the absolute worst time and for the customer, you would never want to disappoint.

 But here is the quick backstory….

-We were flying from STL to ORD on May 13th of this year.
+We were flying from STL to MDW on May 13th of this year.